anthonyli633/Card-Removal/README.md

 1 1
 ```

-After removing the last card from the first deck, he also needs to remove the second and fourth cards (3 in total).
-He can remove those three cards, or remove the all of them (2 ways).
+After removing the last card from the first deck, he also needs to remove the second and fourth cards (2 in total).
+She can remove those three cards, or remove the all of them (2 ways).
+The first deck resets itself to its original state, but the second, fourth, and last cards are removed from the second deck.

+Then, after the first deck gets reset and the second card is removed, he also needs to remove the fourth and fifth cards.
+Now, there is only one way to remove cards from the second deck such that it satisfies the property: remove all of them (1 way), and both decks are updated accordingly.

 Problem Credits: Anthony Li